marcelofinamorvieira/DatoContentLink/README.md

 </div>
 ```

 Always include the locale—either in the JSON payload or via the `data-datocms-locale` attribute—so overlays can open the correct localized field in the editor.
+Keep `fieldPath` segments snake_case to match the editor anchors (`sale_price.en`, not `salePrice.en`).

 In React/JS you can generate the attributes with `buildEditTagAttributes`: